 Pink Damonds from the mine over the past 10-15 years have increased their value up to 200 % and some considerably more with the rarest and largest stones.

 I would say it requires around 3 years until you will earn back the original investment while exchanging.
 But this statement is mine alone, a Pink Diamond from the Argyle mine over 0.50ct will have a much higher initial purchase price to begin with and may take even more time.
 Once more, you shouldn’t expect a quick sale and making a killing in the following a couple of months.
 We are finding buyers are diversifying their privately funded Superannuation with there rare Gems.
 Like with most investments, it’s the long term goals we look for, and I can’t see that changing, since the Mine is now closed.

 As an investment strategy we are mainly focused on the Colour, Carat Weight and Clarity, the overall Cut doesn’t really come into play here unless you intend to use this Diamond in an article of Jewellery.
 The goal here is buy well and at the right price, don’t fixate on a round brilliant cut when all you are going to do is have it safely stored away for years.
 It’s an asset, be it beautiful and mesmerising to look at it is just an investment.

-When buying an Argyle diamond, you will own a rare, disappearing heritage of Australia, which can not be reproduced or manufactured again.
+When buying an Australian Pink diamond, you will own a rare, disappearing heritage of Australia, which can not be reproduced or manufactured again.